Results of the Limited Enthusiasm Model with Demographics

 Generational secularisation occurs when the children of those open to Christianity become hardened, drifting away from the stance of their parents.
 This effect can happen with open unbelievers who still identify with Christian culture.
 They may have been brought up in church themselves but no longer attend or take their family.
 Their children, the next generation, move further from the culture.
 Eventually, there is a generation for which Christianity is alien and uncomfortable, something they cannot identify with.

 Figure 1 compares an equilibrium run with no secularisation (EQ low CP run) with one where 50% of the children of unbelievers become hardened (black dashed line).
-The conversion rate is low, and initially, the church only makes up 20% of society in equilibrium.
+The conversion rate is low, and initially the church makes up only 20% of society in equilibrium.
 Nevertheless, no open unbelievers become hardened.
 However, with 50% of their children secularising, open believers fall in numbers.
 It follows that the number in church drops and stabilises to less than 10% of society.
 Generational secularisation has a profound effect on church decline.

 There is a further reduction in church numbers if half the reverts become hardened (dotted curve, figure 1).
-Another reduction happens if half of the believer’s children become unbelievers and half of those hard (green dashed curve).
+Another reduction happens if half of the believers’ children become unbelievers and half of those hard (green dashed curve).
 The drop is slight as the church is much smaller than the unbelieving society.

 Intentional Secularisation